nurul3101/dev-notes/Docker-Kubernetes.md

 `docker logs container_id` will show all the logs that have been emitted from that specified container.
 It will not start/ stop the container.
 To stop a container: `docker stop container_id`
 Docker stop command emits SIGTERM command to the process and allows some time for cleanup and exit.
-If the container does not gracefully exit in
+If the container does not gracefully exit in 10 seconds then Docker emits SIGKILL command which eventually kills the container.
 `docker kill conatiner_id` emits SIGKILL command and it stops instantly.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzIyNjkwNDQ1LC05NTk2NTQ0MjNdfQ==
+eyJoaXN0b3J5IjpbNzczNTg3ODY1LC05NTk2NTQ0MjNdfQ==
 -->